CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration

 where $\mathcal{CP}$ is the physical CP transformation operator.
 If the theory is invariant under the physical CP transformation, the operator $\mathcal{CP}$ satisfies $[\mathcal{H}, \mathcal{CP}]=0$, and hence we obtain

 where $\phi_{\mathbf{r}_i}^{\textrm{CP}}(k_i)$ is the antiparticle of $\phi_{\mathbf{r}_i}(p_i)$ with inverse momentum.
 Therefore the scattering amplitude is invariant under exchanging particles and antiparticles with inverse momenta.
-It is worth noting that the physical CP transformation flips the sign of the particle numbers, so that the physical CP invariance implies that the two processes of particle generations and particle annihilation can occur with the same probability.
+It is worth noting that the physical CP transformation flips the sign of the particle numbers, so that the physical CP invariance implies that both processes of particle generations and particle annihilation can occur with equal probability.
 Thus the CP violation is necessary for number generation mechanisms such as baryogenesis.

 Next, we consider the CP-like transformation of the scattering amplitudes.
 If a model is invariant under a CP-like transformation, we obtain

 where $\phi^{\textrm{CP-like}}_{\mathbf{r}_i}(k_i)$ denotes the CP-like transformed particle of $\phi_{\mathbf{r}_i}(p_i)$ with inverse momentum.
 By definition, we have at least one particle $\phi_{\mathbf{r}_i}$ which is transformed to ${\phi}^*_{\mathbf{r}_{j \neq i}}$ under the CP-like transformation.
 Therefore Eq.~\eqref{eq:S-matrix_CP-like} does not guarantee the vanishing CP asymmetry.